Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_create_fetch_resources.md

 draft: yes
 date: 2021-01-13T00:00:00.000Z
 ---
-Create and fetch different Amplify Central resources using the CLI.
+Create and fetch different Enterprise Marketplace resources using the CLI.

 ## Before You Start